 Optionally top with freshly ground black pepper and enjoy dinner tonight!

-Risotto rice - we use Carnarolli rice which is the indisputable Italian choice for risotto, here in Milano, the house of risotto.
+Risotto rice - we use Carnarolli rice, the indisputable Italian choice for risotto, here in Milano, the house of risotto.
 Still, it is also acceptable to use arborio rice as it shares the same shape, starchy, and characteristics.

 Just don't use jasmine rice or any other rice.
 I am not being snobbish; you will just not get a creamy risotto.
 Other rice grains don't have the starch qualities we are looking for.